Description:- Charminar, State: Telangana

 Kakatiya

-which are known as Kakatiya Kala Thoranam or Warangal Gates.
+which are known as the Kakatiya Kala Thoranam, or Warangal Gates.
 The architectural

 feature of these historical arches of the Warangal Fort has been adopted as the